segleston/segleston/README.md

 🤓 My passion for learning new technologies motivated me to transition into the tech industry in 2023 with a move into RPA as a Robotic Process Automation Developer.
 This transition not only allowed me to leverage my problem-solving skills in a new domain but also ignited an interest in software development.

 🖥️ Fuelled by my new found interest and eager to expand my skill set, I recently completed a certificate in Front End Web Development with EdX, achieving a final score of 100%.
-Currently, I'm undertaking a secondment as a Systems Analyst Programmer and continuing with online courses to further enhance my front-end development skills and pave the way towards my goal of becoming a full-stack developer.
+Currently, I'm undertaking the Code First Girls degree in Software Development.

 🌳 Get in touch